gravitee-io/gravitee-openshift/README.md

   - 2.x
   - 5.x

-###  RampUp
-remember to update the url `10.5.18.122.nip.io` to reach from outside the cluster on the following files:
-  * images/management-ui/html/constants.json
-  * images/management-ui/Dockerfile

 ### elastisearch:
   * 9200 => REST request
   * 9300 => HTTP request

-### docker images:

 ## gateway
 Import the images on openshift registry: